itpastorn/programmering-1-med-js/javascript-quirks.markdown

     if ( foo !== foo ) { // foo is NaN }
     if ( isNaN(foo) ) { // foo is NaN }

-But isNaN will convert its argument to Number..
+But isNaN will convert its argument to Number first and produce unwanted results-

     isNaN("foo") === true

 ECMAScript Harmony will bring an even better check - the egal function.
 Backported to ES5:

     Object.defineProperty(Object, 'is', {
         value: function(x, y) {